Causes & Treatment

 Emma Harpham in partnership with ReceptivaDx™ | 14 May 2024

 If you’ve been ‘diagnosed’ with unexplained infertility – an outcome that should always be thought of as a question mark, rather than a full stop on your fertility journey – you might already know about ReceptivaDx™, and their groundbreaking BCL6 test.
+First-of-its-kind, the test is designed to help you get to the root of unexplained infertility, checking for a protein marker (BCL6) associated with inflammation.

 1. First off, what is BCL6?